-CHF.BC.ca has always been a go-to source of information for information for members to assist in navigating the complex issues facing housing co-operatives today.
+CHF.BC.ca has always been a go-to source of information for marshare to information for members to assist in navigating the complex issues facing housing co-operatives today.
 It is a popular hub for members to keep updated on sector news, events, and CHF BC's many interactive resources.

-The website continued to be the go-to source of information for members.
+The website continued to be the go-to source of information for members; sting them in navigating the complex issues facing housing cooperatives today.
 Our e-newsletters are a staple communication platform to summarize important information to our members.

-We received a 34% average open rate this year, 10% higher than the industry rate.
+We received a 34% average op____ate this year, 10% higher than the average ustry rate.